AliceCengal/android-async-activity/README.md

 time.
 The problem is that the `onComplete` callback is not guaranteed to be run in the same thread that it is defined, which is a major problem if you want to update the UI based on the result of the async job.

-The trait `AsyncActivity` has an implicit conversion that adds methods to Future objects with `ForUi` suffix.
+The trait `AsyncActivity` provides an implicit conversion that adds methods to Future objects with `ForUi` suffix.

 ```scala
 def onCompleteForUi[U](f: (Try[T]) ⇒ U)